javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/5-parse-expression/solution.md

 A regexp for a number is: `pattern:-?\d+(\.\d+)?`.
 We created it in previous tasks.

 An operator is `pattern:[-+*/]`.

+Please note:
-We put the dash `pattern:-` first, because in the middle it would mean a character range, we don't need that.
+- Here the dash `pattern:-` goes first in the brackets, because in the middle it would mean a character range, while we just want a character `-`.

-Note that a slash should be escaped inside a JavaScript regexp `pattern:/.../`.
+- A slash `/` should be escaped inside a JavaScript regexp `pattern:/.../`, we'll do that later.

 We need a number, an operator, and then another number.
 And optional spaces between them.